Gender and food security: Financial and economic crisis

 The impacts of past crises, including the 1997 Asian financial crisis, the 1994 economic crisis in Mexico and structural adjustment in Africa, have differed by gender.
-This pattern has also been confirmed in the most recent financial crisis of 2007–08.
+This pattern has also been confirmed in the most recent 2008 financial crisis.
 For example, in the US subprime mortgages were targeted towards female-headed households and females are often the first ones to be dismissed.
 In a global survey 40% of respondents agreed that men have more right to employment in case of scarce employment opportunities.
 In Asia women were overrepresented in export, low-skilled, low-wage and informal sectors and consequently felt the crisis more severely.
 In addition, working hours are likely to increase and wages to decrease for those remaining in employment.
 Disaggregated data by gender is rare, but research suggests that as a result of the Asian crisis of 1997-99 childhood anemia rose by 50%-65%, and maternal anemia by 15%-19% in Indonesia, while maternal anemia increased by 22% in Thailand.

 Conflict and natural disasters

 Gender and age are the two most important determinants of the impacts of conflict and natural disasters on individuals.
 Women are more likely to be displaced, the task of females in catching firewood has contributed to rape and equal access to food aid after crisis can be undermined by corruption, local militias or distances.
 In addition men are more likely to die in conflict or migrate, leaving women in charge of the household and increasing the burden on women.
 Country experiences from Somalia show that women's contribution to household income has increased during the conflict as well as their influence on decision-making.
 Other problems, are that in conflict situations women are not always able to claim the land priorly owned by their husbands, and in Cambodia women received marginal lands in redistribution following conflict, partly because they were more likely to be illiterate.
 Similarly, natural disasters, triggered by climate change or other factors, have been found to put additional care burdens on women post-disaster, while limited mobility and work opportunities outside of the home reduce their range of coping strategies.
 Especially in unequal societies limited access to resources compounds women's vulnerability to natural disasters.

+Conflict and insecurity remain key drivers of food crises and food insecurity.
+Women are often more vulnerable than men to acute food insecurity because they face additional risks, barriers and disadvantages.
+Violent conflicts also have gender-differentiated impacts on mobility, gender-based violence, health and education outcomes, and political and civic engagement.
+Conflict increases employment in agriculture more for women than for men.
+However, while it reduces the working hours of both men and women, women’s working hours are reduced less than those of men.